 I be-friended her.
 Learned her story.
 I then told her I'm here to share that story.
 I requested clearance from ESPN to capture her routine and out of pure kindness, they approved.

-The next night rolls around, and even though my camera was turned off during Oklahoma’s championship level performance, I was in such a euphoric state knowing that I had the chance to capture, edit and share a story that needed to be seen outside the walls of the arena.
+The next night rolls around, and even though my camera was turned off during Oklahoma’s iconic championship performance, I found myself with a smile stuck to my face knowing that I had the chance to capture, edit and share a story that needed to be seen outside the walls of the arena.